-Whether it’s a cottage in Muskoka, a cabin on one of the Gulf Islands, or a getaway someplace warm, your vacation home should run like a well-oiled machine.
+Whether it’s a cottage in Muskoka or a cabin on one of the Gulf Islands, your vacation home should run like a well-oiled machine.
 After all, a vacation home should be a site with as few worries and as little stress as possible.

-Are you considering purchasing a vacation home in Canada or abroad?
+Are you considering purchasing a vacation home in Canada?
 Get in touch with an expert REALTOR® today.
 This article was originally published on August 3, 2016 and has been updated on May 25, 2020.